Step 4: Divide Annual Hours Needed by Annual Hours Available Per FTE to Determine FTEs Needed

 Jurisdiction A

-In Jurisdiction A, the public defense provider sends half of their attorneys to a four-day training conference each year.
-The provider also offers in-house trainings over lunch one day each month.
-Attorneys can also request permission to attend other conferences or trainings, but they do not track how often such requests are made.
-The provider estimates that each attorney takes 2 days or 16 hours per year for training to account for the conference.
+In Jurisdiction A, the public defense provider sends half of its attorneys to a four-day training conference each year.
+The provider also offers in-house training over lunch one day each month.
+While attorneys can also request permission to attend other conferences or training courses, the provider does not track how often such requests are made and granted.
+The provider conservatively estimates that each attorney takes an average of two days or 16 hours per year for training, accounting only for the conference (four days x 50% of attorneys).

 Jurisdiction B

-In Jurisdiction B, all attorneys are required to take 12 hours of CLE per year.
-The provider requires that attorneys take CLEs relevant to their public defense work, offers some training, and allows attorneys to take work time to complete CLEs.
+Jurisdiction B requires all attorneys to take 12 hours of CLE per year.
+The provider offers some training and allows attorneys to take work time to complete CLEs.
 Jurisdiction B subtracts 12 hours for training per FTE per year.

 Travel Time

-Travel time is not included in the NPDWS case weights because it varies substantially by jurisdiction and provider.
-An attorney working in a rural regional office may need an enormous amount of time for travel, while an attorney working in a single county jurisdiction where the jail is attached to the courthouse may need very little.
+The NPDWS standards do not include case related travel time because required travel time varies substantially by jurisdiction and provider.
+An attorney working in a rural regional office may need an enormous amount of time for travel, while an attorney working in a smaller urban jurisdiction may need very little.
 Additionally, travel time is often attributable to multiple cases.
-For example, when an attorney goes to a jail, they may visit more than one client or they may visit a client and discuss multiple cases.
-For this reason, travel time is commonly subtracted in determining attorney FTE hours available for casework, rather counting as case time.
+For example, when an attorney goes to a jail, they often visit several clients, or they may visit one client to discuss multiple cases.
+For this reason, you should consider estimating and subtracting travel when setting your Annual Hours per FTE.

 Travel Time Calculation Examples